- Home

 How to deal with the finances of someone who has died

-The best way to get started with dealing with finances is to gather as much information as you can from things like paper bank statements, bills, memberships, magazine subscriptions or credit card and loan statements.
+The best way to get started dealing with the finances of someone who’s died is to gather as much information as you can from things like paper bank statements, bills, memberships, credit card and loan statements.
 You may have already done this when notifying organisations that the person has died, but if this is the first time you are looking at any of this, you will need to do a few things:

 - Make a list of all businesses, organisations and banks that you think the person who has died had an account with

-- Contact the the businesses on your list to inform them that the person has died, they will probably want a death certificate as evidence
+- Contact the businesses on your list to inform them that the person has died.
+They will probably want a death certificate as evidence

 - Ask them to send you a statement of what is in the account, what is owed or any outstanding balances.
 If you are asking banks for the amount left in the accounts, you will want to ask for a probate valuation.